House of Commons Hansard #385 of the 44th Parliament, 1st session. (The original version is on Parliament's site.) The word of the day was indigenous.

 This is the first time that I have seen an opposition party introduce a concurrence motion on its very own opposition day.
 I have been trying to think why the Conservative Party would do that, and I think I might have figured it out.
 Apparently, last week, the leader of the Conservative Party was embarrassed because he was all primed and pumped, and ready to deliver a speech here on the floor of the House of Commons, and the NDP outmaneuvered him by moving concurrence on a committee report.
 That was an embarrassing moment for the leader of the Conservative Party.

 The Conservatives played a game on Friday.
-They are trying to pay back, but I guess they learned something from that and they wanted to be able to talk about housing today.
+They tried to pay back.
+I guess they learned something from what had happened.
+They wanted to be able to talk about housing today.
 After all, that is what their opposition motion is on.
 They dug up a report on housing to move concurrence on, so they could prevent the NDP from potentially bringing in a concurrence motion.
 That would spoil the Conservatives' day because they did not like the concurrence motion the NDP brought in last week.

 That is the only thing I can think of, in regard to why the Conservatives raised this particular report, because it is a game to the Conservative Party.
 What surprises me is that the Conservatives have an opposition day and I would have thought, as a Conservative Party, that they would have been following issues like trade, given what has taken place with the new president-elect, that trade would have been a hot discussion within the Conservative Party.
 It would have been a very productive day to have a discussion on trade.
 The Conservatives could have drawn some sort of a motion that would actually be voted on, which would have told Canadians exactly what they would be dealing with on that issue.